Computer Aided Design and Drafting

 CADD 100.
 CADD Orientation.
 3 Credits.

-Introduces product lines and manufacturing operations through visual media or facility tours.
-Covers fundamentals of technical report writing, memos, and resume development with instruction relating to sentence structure, paragraph and essay development, and written expression.
-Includes internet research of technical products related to drafting and design, and American National Standards Institute drafting practices and terminology.
-Introduces file systems and learning management systems using Windows and PCC specific protocols.
+Introduces product types and manufacturing operations through visual media and/or facility tours.
+Covers fundamentals of technical report writing, memos, and resume development applying industry best practices related to written expression.
+Includes internet research of technical products related to drafting and design.
+Introduces American National Standards Institute drafting practices and terminology.
 Prerequisites: (WR 90 and RD 90) or IRW 90 or equivalent placement or instructor approval.
 Audit available.

 CADD 105.
 Digital Design and Fabrication Fundamentals.
 3 Credits.